cloudmesh-community/fa19-523-171/project/report.md

 ![architecture](images/architecuture-171.png)

 ## Progress

+:o2: we no longer need a progress section, but isntead seatcion that summarize featurs and what you can do, if things are missing they must be included in github issues.

 1. Created a AWS account/S3 bucket - Done.
 1. Updated the .cloudmesh.yaml file with awss3 key pair - Done .